 3 – It Activates the Baking Soda

-4 – It Increases the Richness of the Cake
+4 – It Boosts the Richness of the Cake

 How to Bake a Cake with Sour Cream